 Get back on the Fan Lau Country Trail and continue forward.
 When you see a set of stone stairs on the left, turn left and enter the Fan Lau Fort.

-Built in 1723, the coastal fort was built on the tip of Fan Lau overlooking Fan Lau Tung Wan (East Bay), where the strategically-placed fort can overlook the mouth of Pearl River and protect the land from pirates who sailed around the South China Sea.
+Built in 1723, the coastal fort was built on the tip of Fan Lau overlooking Fan Lau Tung Wan (East Bay), where the strategically-placed fort can overlook the mouth of the Pearl River and protect the land from pirates who sailed around the South China Sea.

 Fan Lau Fort was declared as a historical monument in 1981.